 The primary aims of BIOLOGY 171 are:

--To engage with biological hypotheses dealing with prominent current issues such as human evolutionary origins, emerging diseases, conservation biology, and global change
+3. to engage with biological hypotheses dealing with prominent current issues such as human evolutionary origins, emerging diseases, conservation biology and global change

-Topics in BIOLOGY 171 are divided into three primary areas:
+Topics in BIOLOGY 171 are divided among three primary areas:

 BIOLOGY 172 – Introductory Biology – Molecular, Cellular, and Developmental (NS)